 The UN-OECD-NEPAD have joined forces to improve international and regional co-operation for growth and development in Africa.
 This partnership and the first results of their joint work were launched at a public briefing at UN Headquarters in New York on 11 October 2010.

 English, , 206kb

 English, , 250kb

-Organised in Paris on 26 March 2009, discussions at this roundtable focused on a review of recent investment policy developments in participating countries, investment policies and past economic crises, recipient country investment policies relating to national security, and finalising the report for the 2009 OECD ministerial meeting.
+Organised in Paris on 26 March 2010, discussions at this roundtable focused on a review of recent investment policy developments in participating countries, the identification of investors and responsible investment in agriculture.